UNice Hair Wig Sale

 Premium grades feel full and firm from root to tip, supporting heat styling and chemical services more reliably than fine, tapered-end hair.

-Higher-grade hair lasts longer.
+Higher-grade hair wigs last longer.
 For example, 10A virgin hair can endure multiple styling sessions and last over a year when properly cared for.

 When hair grading first entered mainstream awareness, the industry saw a fascinating trend: each new “A” grade proclaimed itself the pinnacle of quality.
 With that context in mind, let's explore what each grade actually represents beyond the buzz.